aakashns/firebase-redux/README.md

 # firebase-redux
-Utility functions to connect your Redux store with a Firebase realtime database.
+Utility functions to connect your Firebase realtime database with a Redux store.
 This library was written to accompany the Medium article: https://medium.com/@aakashns/575f8294332d

 It provides utility functions `linkStoreWithPath`, `linkStoreWithChildren` and `linkStoreWithDb` to set up two-way bindings between portions of the Firebase realtime database and a Redux store.